mark16thom-ops/Foundry-Skillet/README.md

 # Foundry-Skillet
-Cope And Drag given to us for the pattern to be placed in placing the mold inside the Cope first and pouring the resin covered sand into the pattern We Flatten and ram the sand to get into every part and crack of the pattern Wait approx. 3 minutes and 30 seconds before turning over Cope to knock out the nnwly made mold Repeat this process once again for Drag and bottom of the pattern placing a wooden block in the way acting as the riser Waiting 3mins and 30 seconds to once again knock out the pattern half We then use a pressurized to blow out the mold hlaf's of any loose sand in the way using a strong adhesive glue upon the ring of the cope made model flipping it over placing it on top of the drag made model lining up the riser made hole for the metal to run through and fill the mold placing the finished mold over in the sand pit to prepare for the molten metal to pur through Teachers then bring the superheated metal over to the mold pouring it in and filling the mold Waiting 36 hours for the superheated metal to cool breaking open the sand mold and taking out our skillet taking the skillet over to the saw to shave off the larger portions of the new skillet using the grinder to grind down the sharper fragments of the newly made skillet -Finished-
+🍳 Cast Iron Skillet Casting Project
+Overview

+This project documents the process of creating a cast iron skillet using the cope and drag sand casting method.
+A provided skillet pattern and resin-coated sand molds were used to form the mold, followed by molten cast iron pouring, cooling, and post-casting finishing to produce a functional cast iron skillet.

+🧰 Materials and Equipment

+Cope and Drag (casting frames)

+Cast Iron Skillet Pattern

+Resin-Coated Sand

+Wooden Block (Riser)

+Parting / Release Agent

+Pressurized Air (for mold cleaning)

+Adhesive Mold Glue

+Molten Cast Iron

+Sand Pit

+Metal Saw

+Grinder

+🏗️ Process Steps
+Mold Preparation

+Placed the skillet pattern into the cope and filled it with resin-coated sand.

+Rammed and flattened the sand to ensure it filled all details and cavities of the pattern.

+Allowed the sand to cure for approximately 3 minutes and 30 seconds.

+Carefully flipped the cope and removed the hardened mold from the pattern.

+Repeated the process for the drag, placing a wooden block to act as the riser.

+After curing, knocked out the pattern from the drag mold.

+Mold Cleaning and Assembly

+Used pressurized air to remove any loose sand from both mold halves.

+Applied a strong adhesive around the rim of the cope mold.

+Aligned and placed the cope on top of the drag, ensuring the riser hole was properly aligned to allow molten metal flow.

+Transferred the completed mold to the sand pit in preparation for pouring.

+Metal Pouring and Casting

+Instructors poured superheated molten cast iron into the mold through the riser system.

+Allowed the casting to cool and solidify for approximately 36 hours.

+Broke open the sand mold and carefully removed the cast iron skillet.

+Finishing

+Removed excess material using a metal saw.

+Ground down sharp edges and remaining fragments with a grinder to produce a smooth and safe finish.

+🍳 Final Product

+The final product is a solid cast iron skillet, produced using traditional foundry sand-casting techniques.
+This project demonstrates proper mold preparation, riser placement, metal pouring, cooling control, and post-casting finishing methods commonly used in industrial foundry operations.